 José Parlá is known for forming a hybrid painting style of abstract calligraphy and urban realism.
 His work has been exhibited in solo shows in New York, London, Tokyo, Seoul, and Hong Kong galleries.
 Recently, exhibitions have been on view at the High Museum of the Arts with Segmented Realities, National YoungArts Foundation, Miami in collaboration with SCAD Museum to present Roots, the exhibition Isthmus presented by Istanbul74’ as part of the Istanbul Biennial, and at The Bronx Museum of the Arts with It’s Yours, 2020.

 As a unique, multifaceted unit, the duo developed creative partnerships worldwide to incorporate an original visual language inspired by their identities and their urban roots in the United States.

-The brothers’ kinship is one built around an ongoing conversation on collaboration, artists, social justice, society, and art history.
+The brothers’ kinship is one built around an ongoing conversation on collaboration, artists, social justice, and art history.